muratk3n/thirdwave/en/2020/07/ancient.md

-civilization" what they mean is that region had contact with agriculture the longest, because only then you can have a mafia (empire) who can tax, raise armies, kill others and built aquedacts which later generations as tourist can look and gawk at.
+civilization" what they mean is that region had contact with agriculture the longest, because only then you can have a mafia (empire) who can tax, raise armies, kill others and built aquedacts which later generations as tourist can gape at like idiots.

-However, and in the light of agriculture being the root ills of many of our current predicaments [as we now know](../../2017/12/rome.md), such regions, countries who were at the center of these developments would clearly be worse off.
+However, and in the light of agriculture being the root ills of many of our current predicaments [as we now know](../../2017/12/rome.md), such regions, one could guess countries who were at the center of these "ancient" developments would clearly be worse off.
 And they are.
-The Han, Ottocuck, Egypt, Sassanid, Rome... agro-centric centralized mafia empires, through their peasant/tax/opress cycle created a toxic culture that still lingers, like a bad fart, which is impeding the progress of their descendants.
+The Han, Ottocuck, Egypt, Sassanid, Rome... agro-centric centralized mafia empires, through their peasant/tax/opress cycle created a toxic culture that still lingers in these regions, like a bad fart, which is impeding the progress of their descendants.
 Lets's look at data.

 We compare China, Italy, Turkey, Greece, Egypt, Iran vs others.